-Explosion in Iran’s Bandar Abbas caused by gas leak, official says
+Deadly blast in Iran’s Bandar Abbas caused by gas leak, official says

 Bandar Abbas, home to Iran’s most important container port, lies on the Strait of Hormuz, a vital waterway between Iran and Oman that handles about a fifth of the world’s seaborne oil.

-The port suffered a major explosion in April of last year that killed dozens of people and injured more than 1,000 others.
+The port suffered a big explosion in April of last year that killed dozens of people and injured more than 1,000 others.

 Separately on Saturday, four people were killed in a gas explosion in the city of Ahvaz near the Iraqi border, according to the state-run Tehran Times.